docker/cli/docs/deprecated.md

 ### `Container` and `ContainerConfig` fields in Image inspect

 **Deprecated in Release: v25.0**
-**Target For Removal In Release: v26.0**
+**Removed In Release: v26.0**

 The `Container` and `ContainerConfig` fields returned by `docker inspect` are mostly an implementation detail of the classic (non-BuildKit) image builder.
 These fields are not portable and are empty when using the BuildKit-based builder (enabled by default since v23.0).
-These fields are deprecated in v25.0 and will be omitted starting from v26.0.
+These fields are deprecated in v25.0 and are omitted starting from v26.0 ( API version v1.45 and up).
 If image configuration of an image is needed, you can obtain it from the `Config` field.

 ### Deprecate legacy API versions